Detection prospects of solar $g$-modes with LISA: Sensitivity of solar modes for space based interferometers

+I restrict my analysis to the $ m=0 $ and $m = \pm 2$ components (denoted $S_0$ and $S_2$), as the $m= \pm 1$ modes do not contribute to the integrated velocity signal for an observer located in the solar equatorial plane.
+This follows from the antisymmetry of their angular dependence about the equator, which leads to an exact cancellation of their contributions over the visible disk.
+Consequently, these modes are not detectable in disk-integrated Doppler measurements and are therefore excluded from the present analysis.

-In the calculations presented here,I have assumed that the coupling coefficients satisfy $J_m=J_2$.
+In the calculations presented here, I have assumed that the coupling coefficients satisfy $J_m=J_2$.
 For this analysis, using the updated MESA GS98 and updated MESA AGSS09 solar models, I compute and display the scaled signal overlaid on the LISA sensitivity curve.
 To enable a direct comparison with the instrumental sensitivity, the signal amplitude is scaled by the frequency resolution according to \( S_m / \sqrt{\Delta f} \), where the frequency resolution is defined as

-with \( T_{\mathrm{obs}} = 4 \) years expressed in seconds.
-This choice corresponds to the assumption that the LISA mission will operate in space for a minimum duration of four years.
+with \( T_{\mathrm{obs}} = 10 \) years expressed in seconds \cite{amaro2017laser}, \cite{ESA_LISA_MissionSummary}.
+This choice corresponds to the assumption that the LISA mission will operate in space for ten years.
 The resulting scaled signal, obtained using this frequency resolution, is shown in the corresponding figure alongside the LISA sensitivity curve.

+In addition to LISA, I also consider the proposed space-based gravitational wave detectors Taiji\cite{TaijiScientific:2021qgx},\cite{Ruan_2020_Taiji_sensitivity} Program and TianQin\cite{TianQin_Luo_2016},\cite{TianQin_Hu_2018}, both of which are designed to probe the low-frequency gravitational wave band.
+Taiji is a heliocentric mission concept similar in configuration to LISA, while TianQin is planned as a geocentric detector optimized for millihertz gravitational waves.
+Because the expected gravitational signals produced by solar $g$-modes lie in the low-frequency regime, these missions may also provide a complementary platform for investigating such signals.
+To examine this possibility, I compare the predicted response of the solar $g$-modes with the projected sensitivity curves of Taiji and TianQin.
+The corresponding sensitivity curves used in this analysis are shown in Figure (\ref{fig:final_S0_S2_vs_frequency}).